Timoto–Cuica people

-Timoto–Cuica people were an Indigenous people of the Americas composed primarily of two large tribes, the Timote and the Cuica, that inhabited in the Andes region of Western Venezuela.
-They were closely related to the Muisca people of the Colombian Andes, who spoke Muysccubun, a version of Chibcha.
+The Timoto–Cuica people are an Indigenous people of the Americas composed primarily of two large tribes, the Timote and the Cuica, that inhabited in the Andes region of Western Venezuela.
+They were closely related to the Muisca people of the Colombian Andes, who spoke Muysccubun, also called Chibcha.
 The Timoto-Cuicas were not only composed of the Timote and the Cuica groups, but also of smaller tribes including the Mucuchíes, the Miguríes, the Tabayes and the Mucuñuques.